 The project management plan for segment one of the project, consisting of 7.3 miles, was signed by the District, ISC, and the government in August, 2014.
 Segment one of the project will take place in three phases.
-The estimated cost through phase two of segment one is approximately \$34,000,000, of which approximately \$29,000,000 would be paid by the government.
-The District, ISC, and other local entities would be responsible for the remaining \$5,000,000.
+The estimated cost of segment one is approximately \$59,000,000, of which approximately \$50,200,000 would be paid by the government.
+The District, ISC, and other local entities would be responsible for the remaining \$8,800,000.